Scanning Checks / Importing Files¶

 Each item (contribution) is associated with only one person, even though the check may have the names of both spouses on it.
 So, you will just select one of them.

-If the total amount goes to one fund, then proceed with the next contribution in the Bundle.
+If the total amount goes to one fund, then proceed with the next contribution in the batch.

 If the contribution is assigned to the correct person and the correct fund, you do not need to make any changes.

-If the total amount is to be split between funds, proceed as outlined below.
+If the total amount is to be split between funds, proceed as outlined in the Split Contribution help article.

-- Complete associating contributions until all have a donor and the contributions are assigned to the correct fund(s).
-Then proceed to the next Bundle and follow the same procedures.
+Complete associating contributions until all have a donor and the contributions are assigned to the correct fund(s).
+Then proceed to the next batch and follow the same procedures.

 If you have associated a check to the wrong donor, you can correct it just as you would any other type of donation that has been incorrectly associated.

-Go to Administration > Contributions > Bundles, find the correct Bundle and click the Status, which will be Open
+Go to Finance > Search > Batches, find the correct batch and click the Details icon to see the batch details.

 Important